 After these travels, these glimpses into the lives of our captive pets, Natural Inspirations Parrot Cages was started with the goal of raising the current standard of aviculture.
 To spread the word about how active, playful, and social parrots truly are when given the opportunity.
 To give parrots in captivity a better quality of life by encouraging owners to provide larger indoor housing, outdoor spaces, and parrot companionship for their pets.
 This is why you do not find smaller cages for sale on our website.
 Accommodating wild animals in our homes is quite the challenge, but I believe we are up for it when provided with the correct education!

 My next adventure was stateside.
-In February 2012 I was incredibly fortunate to be invited to spend a month volunteering at The Gabriel Foundation in Denver, Colorado.
+In February 2012 I was incredibly fortunate to be invited to spend a month volunteering at one of the largest rescue organizations in the United States - The Gabriel Foundation in Denver, Colorado.
 I was even able to bring along Tiki!
 During my stay I was able to fully understand the perplexing dichotomy of parrot rescue.
 The joy of helping parrots, providing sanctuary, and matching resident animals with new homes.
 This optimism paired with the sobering reality of so many parrots that need help, the sadness of those birds who have travelled such a difficult road in captivity that now require sanctuary, and the skewed ratio of big eyed cockatoo boys to the number of loving homes seeking these dusty, noisy, parrots.
 Visiting the Gabriel Foundation is definitely a bucket list item for bird lovers.
 It fosters a deep understanding of the unwanted parrot problem in the US, gives you an amazing opportunity to see lots of different species of birds, and is a model of excellence for non profit parrot rescue centers; TGF definitely sets the bar.
 By far the most priceless part of the trip was spending time with Julie Murad.
 The amount of knowledge and experience this woman possesses coupled with the patience of a saint and an educated, balanced perspective makes Julie one amazing person.
 My favorite memories of TGF were the evenings spent on the couch cuddling birds (and a crazy female eclectus under the furniture) while listening to Julie.
 She patiently anwsered questions and we discussed and debated every topic surrounding parrots.
 Julie Murad is a treasure to the world of aviculture and The Gabriel Foundation a sanctuary for unwanted, neglected, and abused parrots.

 The Gabriel Foundation had a great influence on me, but one of the biggest things laid upon my heart was the overwhelming numbers of male cockatoos were in need of homes and how happy they were in the huge outdoor aviary together.
 Thus, when three non producing ex breeder male Rose Breasted cockatoos came to join the flock construction began on the new outdoor cockatoo aviary, affectionately dubbed "The Behaviary".